shlok191/Bulls-Eye/README.md

   3. Run the 'Bull's Eye.exe' file.
   4. Thats it. :)

 P.S.
 Keep in mind, that I just made it for fun and just overlook the fact that the game is very short and you can finish it in 5 minutes if you try.
+Thank you for visiting!